celaut-project/celaut-architecture/README.md

 ## How a Service is Specified?

-The specification of a service in *Cel-aut* consists of three main components:
+The specification of a service in *Celaut* consists of three main components:

 ### Container | *BOX*
 The **BOX** component defines the environment in which the service will run, ensuring consistency in how the service is executed across different nodes.
-Unlike other containerization methods, *Cel-aut*’s BOX does not rely on external images or repositories; instead, it directly specifies the entire file structure needed to execute the service.
+Unlike other containerization methods, *Celaut*’s BOX does not rely on external images or repositories; instead, it directly specifies the entire file structure needed to execute the service.
 It includes the following details:

 - **Architecture**: Specifies the microarchitecture of the hardware that the service is intended to run on, ensuring compatibility between the service and the executing node.